ctrl-alt-del/devenv/README.md

 ## Android Studio
-Android Studio is a IDE based on IntelliJ IDEA for Android development.
+[**Android Studio**](https://developer.android.com/sdk/index.html) is a Integrated Development Environment based on IntelliJ IDEA for Android development.

 Note that the latest version of Android Studio requires Gradle 2.2 and above; therefore, please make sure you have it installed.
 You can also follow the instruction of installing Gradle in [here](#gradle).